damianhakert/damianhakert.github.io/source/about/index.html.md

 1. Dependency upgrades (Rails, gems, etc.)
 1. Performance improvements

-When we make new features we ask ourselves, is this feature much more relevant for organizations that have more than 100 users?
+When we make new features we ask ourselves, is this feature more relevant for organizations that have more than 100 users?
 If the answer is yes the feature is likely to be exclusive to EE.
 We always make sure that CE can do all essential things and there are companies using CE with more than 10,000 developers.